jrgpulido/ds-xy-js/README.md

 # ds-xy-js

-An first course on data structures and algorithms for fresh students in javascript with a touch of ecmascript 6+
+An first course on data structures and algorithms for fresh students in javascript with an ecmascript 6+ touch

 # 1st part